Materials-Data-Science-and-Informatics/PIDA/README.md

 medical, and public infrastructure ones.

 ## Content Negotiation <a name="Negotiation"></a>
- It is important o distinguish between URLs for Web documents and URIs for Semantic Web resources.
+ It is important to distinguish between URLs for Web documents and URIs for Semantic Web resources.
  Requests to Semantic Web resources should be redirected to RDF documents, while requests to plain Web resources are sent to HTML documents.
 Our URL resolver supports [Content Negotiation](https://developer.mozilla.org/en-US/docs/Web/HTTP/Content_negotiation).